 An interesting study carried out on dry skin, compared the water content of dry, normal, and oily skin, and no significant difference was found between them, in fact, the surprising outcome was that healthy skin contains only about 30% water.

-This is why I say treating dry skin on face is tricky, because in order to give your skin exactly what it needs, you have to realise that the frequency and consistency of treatments is super important.
+This is why we say treating dry skin on the face is tricky because, in order to give your skin exactly what it needs, you have to realize that the frequency and consistency of treatments are really important.

-This is the skincare routine I recommend for my clients.
+For. those with dry skin, this is the skincare routine we recommend for my clients.

 Sunscreen: Wear sunscreen religiously, many dry skin concerns stem from cumulative sun exposure.

 Cleanse: Use an oil-based cleanser like miracle cleanse and gently massage in, which will help to break down stubborn makeup bonds.

 Tone: To prepare the skin for important ingredients it should be moist, spray the skin with a nonalcoholic toner, preferably one full of lovely humectants, and gently pat your skin dry.